HotCakeX/Harden-Windows-Security/README.md

 ## Security Recommendations

-* Use the latest version of PowerShell, easiest and fastest way to install it is using <a href="https://www.microsoft.com/store/productId/9MZ1SNWT0N5D">Microsoft Store</a> but also available on <a href="https://github.com/PowerShell/PowerShell/releases">Github</a>.
 * When you decide to install a program or app in Windows, first use the Microsoft Store and <a href="https://github.com/microsoft/winget-cli">Winget</a>, somebody created a nice web interface for interacting with Winget CLI <a href="https://winstall.app/">here</a>. if the program or app you are looking for isn't available in there, then download it from its official website.
 * Use Secure DNS; Windows 11 natively supports <a href="https://learn.microsoft.com/en-us/windows-server/networking/dns/doh-client-support">DNS over HTTPS</a> and <a href="https://techcommunity.microsoft.com/t5/networking-blog/dns-over-tls-available-to-windows-insiders/ba-p/3565859">DNS over TLS</a>.
   - I've created a PowerShell module to use a **DNS over HTTPS server that doesn't have a stable IP address**, on Windows 11, [feel free to check it out](https://github.com/HotCakeX/Set-DynamicIPDoHServer).